Back to Article

 Use cases

 To understand how OSS development practices affect the development of data and metadata standards, it is informative to demonstrate this cross-fertilization through a few use cases.
-As we will see in these examples, some fields, such as astronomy, high-energy physics and earth sciences have a relatively long history of shared data resources from organizations such as LSST, CERN, and NASA, while other fields have only relatively recently become aware of the value of data sharing and its impact.
+As we will see in these examples, some fields, such as astronomy, high-energy physics and earth sciences have a relatively long history of shared data resources from organizations such as SDSS, CERN, and NASA, while other fields have only relatively recently become aware of the value of data sharing and its impact.
 These disparate histories inform how standards have evolved and how OSS practices have pervaded their development.
 It also demonstrates field-specific limitations on the adoption of OSS tools and practices that exemplify some of the challenges, which we will explore subsequently.

 Astronomy

 An early prominent example of a community-driven standard is the FITS (Flexible Image Transport System) file format standard, which was developed in the late 1970s and early 1980s (Wells and Greisen 1979), and has been adopted worldwide for astronomy data preservation and exchange.
 Essentially every software platform used in astronomy reads and writes the FITS format.
 It was developed by observatories in the 1980s to store image data in the visible and x-ray spectrum.
 It has been endorsed by the International Astronomical Union (IAU), as well as funding agencies.
 Though the format has evolved over time, “once FITS, always FITS”.
 That is, the format cannot be evolved to introduce changes that break backward compatibility.
 Among the features that make FITS so durable is that it was designed originally to have a very restricted metadata schema.
 That is, FITS records were designed to be the lowest common denominator of word lengths in computer systems at the time.
-However, while FITS is compact, its ability to encode the coordinate frame and pixels, means that data from different observational instruments can be stored in this format and relationships between data from different instruments can be related, rendering manual and error-prone procedures for conforming images obsolete.
+However, while FITS is compact, its ability to encode a coordinate frame for pixels, means that data from different observational instruments can be stored in this format and relationships between data from different instruments can be defined, rendering manual and error-prone procedures for conforming images obsolete.
 Nevertheless, the stability has also raised some issues as the field continues to adapt to new measurement methods and the demands of ever-increasing data volumes and complex data analysis use-case, such as interchange with other data and the use of complex data bases to store and share data (Scroggins and Boscoe 2020).
 Another prominent example of the use of open-source processes to develop standards in Astronomy is in the tools and protocols developed by the International Virtual Observatory Alliance (IVOA) and its national implementations, e.g., in the US Virtual Astronomical Observatory(Hanisch et al. 2015).
 The virtual observatories facilitate discovery and access across observatories around the world and underpin data discovery in astronomy.
 The IVOA took inspiration from the World-Wide Web Consortium (W3C) and adopted its process for the development of its standards (i.e., Working drafts \(\rightarrow\) Proposed Recommendations \(\rightarrow\) Recommendations), with individual standards developed by inter-institutional and international working groups.
 One of the outcomes of the coordination effort is the development of an ecosystem of software tools both developed within the observatory teams and within the user community that interoperate with the standards that were adopted by the observatories.

 High-energy physics (HEP)